 Sharks are apex predators that keep the ecosystem in balance.
 From cleaning up large deceased creatures like the one Ocean Ramsey swam with, to keeping populations and health of smaller prey fish species below them in the food chain in check, they are important indicators of the state of the ocean.
 Shark species have an indirect effect on seagrass and coral reef habitats also, by shifting their prey’s spatial habitat and therefore altering the feeding behaviour and diets of other species.
 A shark’s presence is felt through to the bottom of the food chain, and of course, this works the other way, their absence is also felt throughout.

-The over-exploitation of sharks and the sheer disrespect towards them has been noted and many countries now legally protect sharks, at both local and national levels.
+The over exploitation of sharks has been noted and many countries now legally protect sharks, at both local and national levels.
 However, although they may be legally protected, there are still some laws that have loopholes in legislation that fishermen can get around.
 But awareness is raising and citizens across the globe have been involved in pushing local protection measures to ensure that species are protected.
 Many species of shark are protected under the Convention on International Trade in Endangered Species (CITES) and the demand for shark fin is, fortunately, on the decline.

 Using sharks as a focal species to build eco-tourism projects is something that is not uncommon.
-Many Scuba divers and snorkelers flock to locations where sharks are abundant, looking for that once in a lifetime opportunity to dive with these prehistoric beauties.
+Many Scuba divers and snorkellers flock to locations where sharks are abundant, looking for that once in a life time opportunity to dive with these prehistoric beauties.
 Sharks are worth more alive than they are dead and local communities are beginning to realise this and utilise methods to generate an income from this alternative marine resource.
 An individual live reef shark is worth $250,000 thanks to dive tourism.
 Compare that to its $50 price tag as a dead individual and it’s difficult to see why sharks are still being fished.
-Take Whale sharks for example – they are the largest shark species in the world and the global Whale shark tourism value is over $40 million per year.
-In Thailand alone, Whale sharks bring in an approximate $2-3 million per year.
 On an annual basis, shark ecotourism brings in $314 million worldwide and this number is expected to increase over the next 20 years to $700 million.
 That is, as long as the balance is maintained.

 There are certainly pros and cons to shark ecotourism and any ecotourism project involving sharks should be closely managed and employ measures that prevent the fragile balance from being lost.
-Shark diving has local economic benefits and helps increase public awareness thus increasing their conservation, however, it can affect their natural behaviour.
+Shark diving has local economic benefits and helps increase public awareness thus increasing their conservation, however it can affect their natural behaviour.
 Assessing the impact of shark ecotourism is a focal point of many marine scientists and studies are being conducted which look at changes in feeding behaviour, habitat use and depth differences.
-According to a recent study, altering the feeding behaviour could also have much more detrimental and impacts that are much more difficult to observe.
-The distribution of a shark’s energy necessary for growth and reproduction is important, yet if the activity rate of the shark increases during times when it is being fed by humans in an unnatural manner and interrupts resting periods then the energy allocation could be disrupted and therefore affect the overall health and reproductive ability of the shark.
+Altering the feeding behaviour could also have much more detrimental and impacts that are much more difficult to observe.
+The distribution of a shark’s energy necessary for growth and reproduction is important, yet if the activity rate of the shark increases during times when it is being fed by humans in an unnatural manner and interrupts resting periods then the energy allocation could be disrupted and therefore effect the overall health and reproductive ability of the shark.